 The numbers applied to the boxes in this hierarchy have prefixes that identify the department and, perhaps, a “sub-department” and “area” if the plant is large and complex.
 These prefixes provide a quick check to confirm that the department is correct.
 Other than that, the equipment number may be just a sequential number, although some plants find that a character identifying some special equipment locations, such as control loops, is useful.
 Note that all equipment should be assigned location numbers with the same format, including mechanical, electrical, instruments and infrastructure.

-The boundary between operating departments should normally be set at a process storage, and this will be explained in more detail in the article “Organization Principles“.
+The boundary between operating departments should normally be set at a process storage, and this is explained in more detail in the article “Organization Principles“.

 Equipment location names